 While the Board maintains the ultimate oversight responsibility for the risk management process, its committees oversee risk in certain specified areas.
 In particular, the Audit Committee reviews and discusses the Company's practices with respect to risk assessment and risk management.
 The Audit Committee also focuses on the adequacy and effectiveness of the Company's internal controls.
-In 2019, the Company appointed a Senior Director of Risk Management and Internal Audit and in 2021 further expanded its internal audit team in order to support audit committee reviews and deeply acquainted with the Company.
-The Audit Committee receives regular reports from the Company's Senior Director of Risk Management and Internal Audit and in 2021 further expanded its internal audit team in order to support audit committee receives regular reports from the Company's Senior Director of Risk Management and Internal Audit on the Company's internal system of audit and financial controls, enterprise risk information, and the periodic report of internal audit tactivities.
+In 2019, the Company appointed a Senior Director of Risk Management and Internal Audit and in 2021 further expanded its internal audit team in order to support audit continuity by a function that is deeply acquainted with the Company.
+The Audit Committee receives regular reports from the Company's Senior Director of Risk Management and Internal Audit on the Company's internal system of audit and financial controls, enterprise risk information, and the periodic report of internal audit activities.
 The annual internal audit work plan is created based on a comprehensive risk assessment survey and is approved by the Audit Committee.
 In addition, the Audit Committee oversees the Company's compliance program with respect to legal and regulatory requirements, including the Company's codes of conduct and policies and procedures for monitoring compliance.
 The Compensation Committee oversees the assessment of the risks related to the Company's compensation policies and programs applicable to its officers and other employees.
 Management regularly reports on applicable risks to the relevant committee or the Board, as appropriate, including reports on significant Company projects, with additional review or reporting on risks being conducted as needed or as requested by the Board and its committees.